The WiscNet Board of Directors election will take place from Friday, February 20th until Wednesday, April 29th at 4:00pm.

-There are two board positions open this year.
+There are three board positions open this year.
 They represent the following member segments:

-And: each WiscNet member organization gets one vote, so even if you vote multiple times, or more than one person in your organization votes, we can only count one.
+🗒️ And: each member organization gets one vote, so even if you vote multiple times, or more than one person in your organization votes, we can only count one.

 Cory Chrisinger